Embracing daily devotion: cultivating a sacred practice

 It's worth mentioning that some people who have experienced trauma find working with the breath difficult.
 If you feel uncomfortable at any time during breathing exercises, you can stop at any time.
 Get up, exit the room, and give yourself whatever you feel you need.

-Slowing down and honouring nature's cycles as a devotion practice
+Slowing down and honouring nature's cycles as a devotional practice

 Changing the pace of the activities we do can really change our experience.
 You might set an intention to drink your morning coffee slowly and intentionally, while looking out of a window.
 You might undertake to eat one meal per day slowly and in silence.
 You might choose to do some slow walking, out in nature.
 Slow down intentionally and see what happens.